- Oops!Something went wrong.Please try again later.

-It looks like Anthem, Inc. (NYSE:ANTM) is about to go ex-dividend in the next 4 days.
-If you purchase the stock on or after the 13th of March, you won't be eligible to receive this dividend, when it is paid on the 27th of March.
+It looks like Anthem, Inc. (NYSE:ANTM) is about to go ex-dividend in the next four days.
+You will need to purchase shares before the 4th of December to receive the dividend, which will be paid on the 22nd of December.

-Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-Anthem is paying out just 17% of its profit after tax, which is comfortably low and leaves plenty of breathing room in the case of adverse events.
+If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
+Anthem has a low and conservative payout ratio of just 19% of its income after tax.
 Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
-What's good is that dividends were well covered by free cash flow, with the company paying out 16% of its cash flow last year.
+Luckily it paid out just 13% of its free cash flow last year.

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-If earnings fall far enough, the company could be forced to cut its dividend.
-Fortunately for readers, Anthem's earnings per share have been growing at 15% a year for the past five years.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+Fortunately for readers, Anthem's earnings per share have been growing at 16% a year for the past five years.
 Earnings per share are growing rapidly and the company is keeping more than half of its earnings within the business; an attractive combination which could suggest the company is focused on reinvesting to grow earnings further.
 This will make it easier to fund future growth efforts and we think this is an attractive combination - plus the dividend can always be increased later.

-The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-Anthem has delivered 16% dividend growth per year on average over the past nine years.
+Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
+In the last 10 years, Anthem has lifted its dividend by approximately 14% a year on average.
 Both per-share earnings and dividends have both been growing rapidly in recent times, which is great to see.